Funerary complex of Sultan Qaytbay: Mausoleum and dome

-Auxiliary structures
+Other structures

 To the west of Qaytbay's main mosque is a smaller domed tomb which may have been built earlier when Qaytbay was only an amir, but was later dedicated to his sons.
 It was later used by a Turkish Sufi named Gulshani during the Ottoman period.
 The small dome is decorated on the outside in a stone-carved pattern similar to that of the sultan's mausoleum but slightly simpler.
 The tomb is attached to a building which seems to have been part of the royal residential complex which Qaytbay built.
 Just west of this is a maq'ad, which usually denotes a loggia overlooking a courtyard but in this case is an enclosed hall with many windows, located over storage rooms.

 Just to the north of the mosque, on the main street, is a hod or drinking trough for animals, with shallow decorative niches along its wall.
 Further north are the semi-ruined remains of a rab or apartment complex on the west side of the main street.
 It is partially buried below street level but its high vaulted entrance portal is still visible.